Fix the 500 internal server error in WordPress

 Thereafter Search for the .htaccess file.
 It may be at the bottom of the page.

 Now either you have to rename it or you have to delete it.

-If you are going to rename it, then rename with whatever word you seems ok.
+If you are going to rename it, then rename it with whatever word you seem ok.

 It can be .htaccess_ashish as well :p

 Or if you are going to delete the .htaccess file.

 Then must assure to take a backup of it.